afeiship/next-file-to-base64/README.md

 # next-file-to-base64
-> File to base64 based on FileReader for next
+> File to base64 based on FileReader for next.

 ## install:
 ```bash